 ATDC | After Top Dead Center |

-In order to combat burned exhaust valves and seats experienced on the Model A, the Model B exhaust lobe was redesigned for a larger tappet (push rod) clearance to allow for more exhaust valve thermal expansion, and more dwell time on the seat for cooling, compared to the cooler intake valve.
+In order to combat burned exhaust valves and seats experienced on the Model A, the Model B exhaust lobe was redesigned for a larger tappet (push rod) clearance (gap) to allow for more exhaust valve thermal expansion, and more dwell time on the valve seat in the block for increased valve head cooling.

-This change, in turn, drove a different ramp design on the exhaust valve cam lobe profile in order to smoothly engage the valve and lift it with minimal noise and lobe wear.
+This increased exhaust valve clearance change, in turn, drove a different ramp design on the exhaust valve cam lobe profile in order to smoothly engage the valve and lift it with minimal noise and lobe wear.
 The Model B intake valve lobe was also redesigned for higher lift, but with smaller tappet clearance than the exhaust.

 Ford Design Tappet Clearance (inches) | ||